< Home

 Results:

-73 dogs and 12 cats were included.
-Peritonitis was septic in 66/85 and not septic in 19/85 (biliary, 5; uroperitoneum, 5; others, 9).
+A total of 73 dogs and 12 cats were included.
+Peritonitis was septic in 66/85 cases and not septic in 19/85 cases (biliary, 5; uroperitoneum, 5; others, 9).
 Intraoperative complications occurred in 16/85 cases (hypotension, 9; cardiocirculatory arrest, 3; others, 4).
-JPD was removed after a median of 4 days (1-14).
-43/82 postoperative complications were related to peritonitis, while only 3/82 animals experienced minor complications related to JPD, particularly stoma infection, stoma oedema and unanchored suture, all medically managed.
+The JPD was removed after a median period of 4 days (1-14).
+Among the 82 cases of postoperative complications, 43 were related to peritonitis.
+Only 3/82 animals experienced minor JPD-related complications, particularly stoma infection, stoma oedema, and unanchored sutures, all of which were medically managed.
 Postoperative septic peritonitis was related to intestinal wound dehiscence in 7/7 cases.
 Overall, 21/82 animals died because of peritonitis.

 Conclusions: